sshwy/y86-pipe-rs/assets/hcl-rs.typ

   `bool`, `bool`, [`true`, `false`]
 )

-Bare it in mind that there is no C-style numerical implict type convertion in Rust. i. e.
+Bear in mind that there is no C-style numerical implicit type conversion in Rust. i. e.
 For `u64 a` and `u8 b`, the expression `a == b` is invalid.

 == Predefined Types